google/eng-practices/README.md

-# Tyemill Code Review Process Docs
+# Syntax Code Review Process Docs

-These documents represent Tyemill's collective experience of various best practices that we have developed over time.
+These documents represent Syntax's collective experience of various best practices that we have developed over time.

 Currently this contains the following documents:

-*   [Tyemill's Code Review Guidelines](review/index.md), which are actually two separate sets of documents:
+*   [Syntax's Code Review Guidelines](review/index.md), which are actually two separate sets of documents:
     *   [The Code Reviewer's Guide](review/reviewer/index.md)
     *   [The Change Author's Guide](review/developer/index.md)